R.I.P. Yeh Yeh February 3, 2010

 You are our love at first sight.
 You are the most perfect thing in life that we know.
 We are incredibly honoured that you have chosen us to be your parents.
 We promise to give you all that we can so that you can be the best that you are and can be.
 We promise to shower you with unconditional love, affection, and kindness while patiently guide you through every step of your life.

-Mommy and daddy loves you so much.
+Mommy and daddy love you so much.
 Mommy had no idea that she could fill her heart with so much love until you came along.
-Every time mommy and daddy talk to you while you are in mommy’s belly, you would respond to us by squirming and kicking to reassure us that you knew who we are in your life.
+Every time mommy and daddy talk to you while you are in mommy’s belly, you would respond to us by squirming and kicking to reassure us that you know who we are in your life.
 You are truly a precious blessing to us.
 Nothing else in our lives can quite compare to what you made us feel as parents-to-be.

 You will be here soon, in fact, in just a matter of days now.
 Mommy will miss feeling you inside her belly all the time, but we can’t wait to be able to hold, smell and cuddle you in our arms.